pareesakd1118/shes-a-scientist/README.md

     ```
     git clone git@github.com:pareesakd1118/shes-a-scientist.git
     ```
 6. You may also want to check the backend repo linked [here](https://github.com/pareesakd1118/shes-a-scientist-api) for documentation.
 The backend server is deployed and does not need to be cloned or run locally.

+## Run End to End testing using Cypress
+1. Run `npm i -D cypress`
+2. Ensure package.json includes the following:
+`{ "scripts": {"cypress": "cypress open"} }`
+3. Run `npm run cypress`

 ## Context:
 <!-- wins, challenges, time spent, etc -->